You are here

 The second rotation seeks to align the participant’s career aspirations and development goals with Defence’s organisational priorities.
 NAVIGATE will work with participants to support their placement in a suitably aligned area with consideration to Defence’s organisational priorities.

-At the conclusion of the program, the participants will be offered positions within DSTG and the wider Defence where their knowledge and experience can be best utilised.
+At the conclusion of the program, participants will be offered an ongoing role within DSTG and the wider Defence where their knowledge and experience can be best utilised.
+This enables participants to apply the skills and knowledge they have gained throughout the program in a practical way, and to make a meaningful contribution to the Defence community.

 Further Information